tecolicom/App-ansifold/README.md

 When executed under the name of **ansiexpand**, it works like [expand(1)](http://man.he.net/man1/expand) command.
 If the name is **ansicolrm**, works like [colrm(1)](http://man.he.net/man1/colrm) command.
-Because they are not installed automatically, make a symbolic link if you want.
+Because they are not installed automatically, make a symbolic link manually if you want.

 ## FOLD BY WIDTH